nihilistsumo/Mongoose/README.md

 For example: mode=-qe-sm (default) will first generate candidate set using query expansion and then using that generate run file for top-level sections using summarization methods.

+Following options are available for query expansion ( option: "qe-method" in project.properties) :
+RM3 = Relevance Model 3 (default)
+KNN-PRF = KNN with Pseudo-Relevance Feedback (PRF) KNN-INC = Incremental KNN with PRF
+KNN-EXT = KNN with extended query set with PRF

+Each of the above query expansion methods can work on either page level, section level, or top-level section queries (option: "search-mode" in project.properties).
+The available modes are:
+page-title: Searches for page titles as queries (default) section-path : Searches for section headings as queries toplevel-sections : Searches for toplevel sections as queries

 ## Examples

 The default properties generates the candidate set using BM25 and Query Exoansion using RM3 with Pseudo-Relevance Feedback(PRF) and maps paragraphs to section headings using text summarization.
 If you want to change these settings, for example, Candidate generation with RM3+BM25 and text summarizing with word2vec, change the option "sum-map-method" to "w2v".
 Also don't forget to change the name of the output file for top level sections in the option "paramap-run" and for the candidate set in the option "trec-run-file" to your preferred name,  otherwise you will overwrite any previous run files.
 This would generate two run files: one for the candidate set generation and other for the top level sections.
 You can then evaluate them using trec_eval.
 If you want to do: Candidate set generation with KNN+BM25 and text summarizing with wordnet.
-Change the "qe-method" to "KNN".
+Change the "qe-method" to "KNN-PRF".
 Also change names of output files as described above.
 This would again produce run files as descibed above which you can evaluate.